-Start your day at Disney-MGM Studios, arriving at least an hour prior to park opening.
+Start your day at Disney Hollywood Studios, arriving at least an hour prior to park opening.
 When the gates open, make your way directly to Sunset Boulevard, where Tower of Terror and Rock ’n’ Roller Coaster are across from each other.
 Get a Fast Pass for one and then ride the other.

 Many of the attractions at Disney-MGM Studios are shows, so showtimes will determine much of your touring plan.
 Be sure to get a Times Guide (show schedule) before the gates open and plan your day.
 Try to avoid unnecessary backtracking, but since the park is relatively small, backtracking is not nearly the issue that it is in the larger parks.